 Opting Out of Mailings and Solicitations

-DDI contacts donors through various means including direct mail, e-mail, and telephone.
-Any donor may request to be removed from the DDI mailing list and/or specify the preferred method of contact.
+DDI contacts donors through various means, including direct mail, e-mail, and telephone.
+Any donor may request to be removed from the DDI mailing list and/or specify the preferred contact method.